Integrations

 Initialising

-If you are using Coldbrew packages in your app, you need to initialise Prometheus manually.
+If you are using ColdBrew packages in your app, you need to initialise Prometheus manually.
 Make sure you expose Prometheus /metrics endpoint in your app and add the interceptors to your gRPC and HTTP servers.

 Using

-Coldbrew uses the prometheus/client_golang package to collect metrics.
+ColdBrew uses the prometheus/client_golang package to collect metrics.
 To see how to use it check out the metrics documentation.

 Sentry